 - p.
 354 the shapes of bread machine pans.

-The sections on using a bread machine to mix and knead dough for baking in an oven, and artisanal baking methods are informative, but a bread machine is a labour saving tool, and not a replacement for the tools and method of artisinal baking.
+The sections on using a bread machine to mix and knead dough for baking in an oven, and artisanal baking methods are informative.
+A bread machine is a labour saving tool, and not a replacement for the tools and method of artisanal baking.